jenav/posix-semaphore/README.md

 #### `sem.close()`

-Closes semaphore, meaning that the current processe will no longer have access to it.
-Calls `sem_close` under the hood.

-#### `sem.unlink()`

-Unlinks the semaphore, meaning that other processes will no longer have access to it.
-Calls `sem_unlink` under the hood.
+Closes and unlinks the semaphore, meaning that other processes will no longer have access to it.
+Calls `sem_close` and `sem_unlink` under the hood.